Craik Sustainable Living Project: Community action

 The Craik Sustainable Living Project strives to motivate local people to reduce their ecological footprint.
 In addition to education initiatives, CSLP seeks funding and resources to support activities that increases energy efficiency of homes and vehicle use, reduce greenhouse gas emissions and introduce less contaminants into the environment.
 An example initiative is the no-idling policy in front of the town and municipal administration buildings.

 Ecovillage

 An access road to a 127 acre parcel of land was the first visible indication of the development of the ecovillage site in the fall of 2005.
 The first residents are planning to submit plans and begin construction in the following year.
 The mayor of the town of Craik at the time, Rod Haugerud, was the first to obtain a lot and begin construction of a straw bale home, but the lot has since been made available to Praxis International Institute.
 All of the original lots offered have been spoken for, with a second phase underway.
 Applications are to include plans for energy efficient housing and systems to be built on-site within a year of submission.
 Future direction for community planning will come from the residents themselves.

-Spin-offs and benefits

-The project has attracted provincial and national attention, being featured in a number of print publications and television features including CBC's The National.
-Although receiving praise and awards from outside the community, the innovative approach to addressing rural decline and the need for sustainable living only recently received more widespread local public support after a petition was circulated to address concerns in devoting substantial efforts and resources to this project.
-In a heartfelt show of support, the assembled crowd rallied behind the mayor and members of the project, while also recognizing the value of the petitioner's concerns in drawing positive attention to the project, although inadvertently.

-Some of the positive spinoffs of the project are still in the early stages, but include: